ethanabrooks/dissertation/policy-iteration.typ

 The agent navigates a small $3 times 3$ gridworld with obstacles.
 The agent can move `up`, `down`, `left`, or `right`.
 The episode terminates with a reward of 1 once the agent navigates to the goal grid, or with a reward of 0 after 8 time-steps.
-This environment tests our algorithms capacity to handle 2-dimensional movement and obstacles, as well as a 4-action state-space.
+This environment tests our algorithm's capacity to handle 2-dimensional movement and obstacles, as well as a 4-action state-space.
 We represent the states as namedtuples --- `C(x, y)`, with integers substituted for `x` and `y`.
 Similar to _chain_, the hint indicates whether or not the state